sarah-litz/Simulation_Control/Control/Configurations/README.md

 1. **"door1"** is assigning a name for our door that will be used throughout the experiment.
 When referencing this button in map.json or in other config files, refer to the door with this name.

-2. **"threshold_condition"** doors have the most simple threshold_condition to define, because it has no parent interactables (i.e. door does not get assigned as a dependent to another interactable).
-As a result, we do not need to define any onThreshold_callback_fn to trigger an event in a parent.
+2. **"threshold_condition"** doors have the most simple threshold_condition to define, because we don't have to define an onThreshold_callback_fn or a check_threshold_with_fn as we do for some of the other interactables.
+We don't need to define onThreshold_callback_fn because it has no parent interactables (i.e. door does not get assigned as a dependent to another interactable), so we don't need to trigger an event in a parent when the doors meets its threshold.
 And to simplify it even more, we are able to directly reference its threshold attribute, so we don't have to a call a function for checking the attribute value.

 i. "attribute"